Financial statements glossary

 A glossary of terms you’ll find on Alphabet financial statements.

-- Includes our main internet products such as Search, Ads, Commerce, Maps, YouTube, Apps, Cloud, Android, Chrome, Google Play as well as hardware products we sell, such as the Pixel phone, Google Home, Chromecast, and the Daydream View VR headset.
-Our technical infrastructure and some newer efforts like Virtual Reality are also included in Google.
+- Includes our main products such as Ads, Android, Chrome, Commerce, Google Cloud, Google Maps, Google Play, Hardware, Search, and YouTube.
+Our technical infrastructure and some newer efforts like virtual reality are also included in Google.

-- Includes businesses such as Access/Google Fiber, Calico, capitalG, GV, Nest, Verily, X and other initiatives.
+- Includes businesses such as Access/Fiber, Calico, CapitalG, GV, Nest, Verily, Waymo and X.

-- Revenues from the Other Bets are derived primarily through the sales of Nest hardware products, internet and TV services through Google Fiber, and licensing and R&D services through Verily.
+- Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Fiber, sales of Nest products and services, and licensing and R&D services through Verily.

 Revenues and monetization

-- AdWords revenue that is generated on Google.com.
-This includes revenue from traffic generated by search distribution partners who use Google.com as their default search in browsers, toolbars, etc.
+- Advertising revenues that are generated on Google search properties which includes revenues from traffic generated by search distribution partners who use Google.com as their default search in browsers, toolbars, etc.

-- Advertising revenue generated from other Google owned and operated properties like Gmail, Finance, Maps, and Google Play
+- Other Google owned and operated properties like Gmail, Google Maps, Google Play and YouTube

-- AdSense (such as AdSense for Search, AdSense for Content, etc.)
+- AdSense (such as AdSense for Content, AdSense for Search, etc.)

 Google Other revenues

-- Sales of apps and media content in Google Play.
-Revenues from app sales are recorded on our income statement net of payout to the developer.
+- Revenues from apps, in-app purchases, and digital content (such as movies or e-books) in the Google Play store.
+Revenues from app sales and in-app purchases are recorded on our income statement net of payout to the developer.
+Sales of certain digital content on the Play store are recorded on a gross basis.

-- Service fees received for our Google Cloud offerings, which includes G Suite and our Maps API.
+- Google Cloud offerings, which primarily includes Google Cloud Platform and G Suite

 - Fees paid by merchants and customers of our Google Express service

-- CPM-based ads are not included in our reported websites paid clicks
+- CPM-based ads are not included in our reported properties paid clicks

-Monetization: Paid clicks on Google Network Members’ websites
+Monetization: Paid clicks on Google Network Members' properties

-- Clicks by end users related to ads served on Google Network Members’ properties participating in our AdSense for Search, AdSense for Content and AdMob businesses
+- Clicks by end-users related to ads served on Google Network Members’ properties participating in AdMob, AdSense for Content and AdSense for Search

 - CPM-based ads, such as programmatic and reservation based ad buying, are not included in our reported Network paid clicks